 Idempotence

-The property that repeating the same operation any number of times always produces the same result.
+A property where repeating the same operation any number of times always produces the same result.

 In Simple Terms